-Here are a few ideas of where to look for property if you are keen on watersports:
+Here are a few ideas of where to look for property with a new sporting adventure on the doorstep…

 If you’ve ever hung out with the beautiful people (and Spanish royalty) at Portals Nous, you’ll know that the yachties just love Mallorca!
 There are enough top-class marinas around the capital, Palma de Mallorca, and the eastern end of the island to keep you busy sailing for a lifetime.
 If you ever do get bored, just pop over to Menora, Ibiza or even Barcelona.